22 Best Ways to Prevent Slugs and Snails in the Garden

 • Use lime and sawdust as a barrier around the plants you want to protect; you can also use eggshells.
 This prevents the slugs from reaching your plants.

-• Grind horse chestnuts and lay around the plants.
+• Grind horse chestnuts and scatter near the plants.
 It keeps the slugs and snails at bay.

 • One of the easiest ways to prevent slugs is to get a duck!
 It loves to eat them with a good appetite.
-Another advantage of having ducks is that they fertilize the garden efficiently.
+Another advantage of having ducks is that they fertilize the garden efficiently with their droppings.

 Recent Posts